capgcat/capgineered-meta-xr-ai-agents-/README.md

 - Centralized knowledge base for up-to-date context
 - Real-time feedback loop for anomaly detection, prediction, and guidance

-# Under the Hood: Our Technology Stack
+# Under the Hood: Our Technology Stack with Modern MCP Tools Box
+- Our solution harnesses a modern technology stack built around the ** Model Context Protocol (MCP)** to enable seamless, context-aware industrial maintenance.
 - **Python 3.10+** (Poetry for dependency management)
 - **Google Cloud Vertex AI**(for agent deployment)
 - **BigQuery** (for sensor data storage)